The Top 10 Things to Do in Cornwall

 Looking for the best things to see and do in Cornwall?
 You've come to just the right place

 Cornwall - or Kernow to the locals - isn’t exactly a well-kept secret.
 Its wealth of gardens, beaches and superlative restaurants have long attracted visitors to its sunny climes.
 It’s got it all - from a cliffside theatre to a multi-award-winning English winery.
 But there’s only so much you can fit in.
 So where should you choose to spend your precious time off?

 Luckily, Plum Guide’s fastidious travel experts have done the research for you (the words tough life don’t even begin to cover it) so you can focus on the fun.
-And why not book into a Plum Guide home?
-Our homes critics have professionally vetted each and every one of them – from the design to the practical details like water pressure – to make sure our listings contain only the top 3% of holiday rental homes.
-Either way – and without further ado – let's take a look at our absolute favourite things to do in Cornwall.
+And why not book into one of our exclusive homes?
+Here at Plum Guide, our homes critics have professionally vetted each and every one of them - from the design to the practical details like water pressure - to make sure our listings contain only the top 3% of holiday rental homes.
+Either way - and without further ado - let's take a look at our absolute favourite things to do in Cornwall.